groundhoggwp/groundhogg/README.txt

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team helps validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.]( https://patchstack.com/database/vdp/9e5fb9d9-417e-4ba2-a0bf-8b7529b7122b )

 == Changelog ==

+= 4.3.2 (2026-03-09) =
+* FIXED Sanitization issue with number fields causing numbers with more than 4 digits not to save.

 = 4.3.1 (2026-03-06) =
 * ADDED Quarter time ranges (This Quarter, Next Quarter, Last Quarter) for date filters.